 |Class Title||Sustainable Urbanism and Architecture|

-The course offers an in-depth exposure to American and international urban planning, architecture, urban design, and landscape architecture that is environmentally sustainable, as well as culturally enriched, aesthetically accomplished, socially equitable, and economically viable.
+A sometimes broad, sometimes in-depth exposure to American and international urban planning, architecture, urban design, and landscape architecture that strives to be environmentally sustainable and resilient, as well as culturally enriched, aesthetically accomplished, socially equitable, and economically viable.

-The lectures, class discussions and student presentations will include a wide range of scales and topics, such as personal ecological footprints, passive solar design, social and economic justice, suburban sprawl, waste and water management, agriculture and food, cultural norms, alternative urbanisms, and energy- and environmentally-conscious buildings, cities and landscapes, as well as related laws, regulations, policy and best practices.
+The lectures, class discussions and readings include a wide range of scales and topics, such as the role of climate and natural resources in history, ecological footprints, passive solar design, social and economic justice, suburban sprawl, waste and water management, urban agriculture and food, cultural norms, New Urbanism, Everyday Urbanism, Post Urbanism, Tactical Urbanism, Landscape Urbanism and Lean Urbanism.

 |Prereq||none entered yet|